FuelLabs/fuel-core/docs/developers/debugging.md

 Users can supply CLI arguments to their node indirectly by populating the relevant environment variables.
 The list of CLI arguments and their environment variables can be found by running the `help` command.

-Users can define environment variables by configuring their shell, setting them inside the current terminal.
+Users can define environment variables by configuring their shell or setting them inside the current terminal.

 Additionally, users can add a `.env` file to the root directory of their local copy of their Fuel node (or wherever the working directory is).